Watch speakers from the event

 Reinventing the Building was the second event in the 'Reinventing Series' hosted by the Hoffmann Centre at Chatham House.
 The series explores new designs, technologies, products and practical solutions that could better meet future social and environmental needs.

 About the Exhibition

-The Hawkins\Brown exhibition will explore how architectural models can be used to help reimagine how we build to meet our future social and environmental needs.
-Progressing through the exhibits you will move from traditional scale models, to more abstract representations of ideas, to the most modern digital models in use today.
+The Hawkins\Brown exhibition explored how architectural models can be used to help reimagine how we build to meet our future social and environmental needs.
+Progressing through the exhibits, participants moved from traditional scale models, to more abstract representations of ideas, to the most modern digital models in use today.

-- It will explore how different modelling scales and techniques allow us to investigate everything from how people work, to the path of the sun and the flowrates of cooling fans.
-It will show how this allows projects to be refined at full scale in a digital environment in close collaboration with engineers and the wider design team - pushing the boundaries of design.
+- It explored how different modelling scales and techniques allow us to investigate everything from how people work, to the path of the sun and the flowrates of cooling fans.
+It showed how this allows projects to be refined at full scale in a digital environment in close collaboration with engineers and the wider design team - pushing the boundaries of design.

-- A 3D printer will display how we can quickly visualise architectural forms in the design process.
-VR headsets will be available to allow participants to experience how we can interact with design, opening up new creative channels.
+- A 3D printer displayed how we can quickly visualise architectural forms in the design process.
+VR headsets was available to allow participants to experience how we can interact with design, opening up new creative channels.

-- Finally, this exhibition will explore how emerging digital fabrication techniques are creating a more direct connection between architectural modelling and the manufacturing process.
+- Finally, this exhibition explored how emerging digital fabrication techniques are creating a more direct connection between architectural modelling and the manufacturing process.
 The parametric modelling techniques used to simplify the process of designing and building WikiHouse structural systems in the development of The Gantry be on display.